You don’t have to navigate your breastfeeding journey alone. Here, a lactation consultant offers advice and sources of support for new parents.

 Feeding your infant breastmilk is a success story no matter how it happens, but there are two big health differences between pumping and breastfeeding.
 First, if a baby is drinking out of a bottle instead of the breast, there is a higher chance of obesity later in life.
 Parents tend to make their baby finish a bottle, whereas when they’re nursing from the breast the infant will stop when they are full.
-To help with this, parents can practice paced bottle feeding, which is a method of feeding that lets the infant decide when they are full enough to stop feeding.
+To help with this, parents can practice paced bottle-feeding, which is a method that lets the infant decide when they are full enough to stop feeding.

 Where can parents go if they need help with breastfeeding?